hstr0100/GDownloader/README.md

 ### Download

-Download the latest version for your platform from the [releases page](https://github.com/hstr0100/GDownloader/releases).
+Download the latest version for your platform from the [releases page](https://github.com/hstr0100/GDownloader/releases/latest).

-### Build from Source
+#### Build from Source

+0. Ensure you have [JDK 21](https://adoptium.net/temurin/releases/) or a newer version installed.

+   **Windows Prerequisite:** On Windows, building requires the [WiX Toolset](https://github.com/wixtoolset/wix3/releases/latest) to be installed.

 1. Clone this repository:
    ```bash